pupilfirst/playbook/2-legal-agreement.md

 ## Fee for Agreement Signing

-This is an actual fee to meet legal expenses
+This is an actual fee to meet legal expenses.

 Fee = 100 + 5000[^3]